Rolling back unwanted changes in a Salesforce deployment

 Twitter

-We can all think of an occasion when having an ‘undo’ button has saved our skin.
+We can all think of times when having an “undo” button has saved our skin.
 For Salesforce developers, hitting deploy can often feel like the moment of truth.
 What if something goes wrong?
-How will I revert my changes if they’re not right?
+How will I revert my changes if they break something?
+How will I redeploy the changes?

 Why do teams need Salesforce rollback?